Can Eating Onions Really Help Lower Your Blood Sugar?

 Advertisement

-Prebiotics serve as "food" for the good bacteria in your gut, helping them to grow and thrive, per the Mayo Clinic.
+Prebiotics serve as food for the "good" bacteria in your gut, helping them to grow and thrive, per the Mayo Clinic.

 Onions are a sufficient source of prebiotics and fiber, but they may be better digested and offer more benefits for your digestive system when cooked, per the Cleveland Clinic.